huisunsh/personal-website/content/authors/admin/_index.md

   url: https://www.hhs.se/en/research/research-houses/house-of-innovation/our-people/-/hui-sun/

 # Short bio (displayed in user profile at end of posts)
-bio: I am an economic sociologist and organization theorist with a focus on human cognition.
+bio: I am a business school professor expertise in the role of human cognition in entrepreneurship, organizational decision-making and social networks.
 I use a mix of qualitative, quantitative, experimental and computational methods.

 interests:
 - Managerial Cognition and Decision Making
+- Entrepreneurship
 - Organization Design
-- Organization Theory
 - Economic Sociology
 - Mixed Methods (qualitative, quantitative, computational and experimental)